 - Inhaler and asthma medication

-Why Driving Through a Fire is Hazardous
+The Dangers of Driving Through a Fire

 Driving through a fire like this is very, very dangerous.
 Smoke and fumes can quickly fill a vehicle, and rubber tires can melt on the hot asphalt.